wilsonmar/wilsonmar.github.io/_posts/2019-07-13-microtrader.md

 ### Vert.x event bus

-Dotted lines between microservices represent modern <strong>asynchronous</strong> communications through an  <strong>event bus</strong> built following the <strong>reactive</strong> design pattern.
-Callbacks within each app component use the <a target="_blank" href="https://vertx.io/">vertx.io</a> library open-sourced at <a target="_blank" href="https://en.wikipedia.org/wiki/Vert.x">https://en.wikipedia.org/wiki/Vert.x</a>.
+Dotted lines between microservices in the <a href="#microservices">diagram above</a> represent modern <strong>asynchronous</strong> message-driven communications through an  <strong>event bus</strong> provided by Vert.x.
+Callbacks within each app component use the Eclipse <a target="_blank" href="https://vertx.io/">vertx.io</a> that is <a target="_blank" href="https://github.com/vert-x3/vertx-examples">open-sourced at github.com/vert-x3</a> [<a target="_blank" href="https://en.wikipedia.org/wiki/Vert.x">wikipedia</a>].
 It was programmed in Java by Tim Fox in 2011 while he was employed by VMware.
 In January 2013, VMware moved the project and associated IP to the Eclipse Foundation, a neutral legal entity.

 Repeated functionality in Vert.x is encapsulated in a "Verticle".
 Thus its name.
 Vert.x assumes <strong>single-threaded</strong> scalable non-blocking app design, which Justin has modified for Microtraders.